-Overall, Cluster monitoring has shown the allotment has exhibited a loss of forage cover and reduction in soil stability, while species richness has slowly increased.
-Curly mesquite is a short sod forming grass that is able to quickly respond to rain events, greening up faster than other perennial species.
-Curly mesquite has a high grazing tolerance providing important livestock forage and, with proper rest, it will allow for maximum production.
-Due to its quick response to rain events, it does not do well in drought conditions.
-Roots of curly mesquite are shallower than bunchgrasses, which can reach deeper into the soil in search of water.
+Overall, Cluster monitoring has shown the allotment had exhibited a loss of forage cover and reduction in soil stability, while species richness is now slowly increasing.
 In the past, curly mesquite dominated the landscape but has markedly declined over time.
+Curly mesquite is a short sod forming grass with a high tolerance to grazing pressure and is able to quickly respond to rain events, greening up faster than other perennial species.
+With proper rest, it will allow for maximum production.